Got a project you’d like us to help you with? We’d love to hear from you.

 Here is Creatomatic’s pre-launch checklist, which we carry out on every web project before it goes live.
 It’s basically a cross-browser checklist, covering everything from Internet Explorer 7 (no more IE6!) to whatever is currently Flavour Of The Month (currently: iPhone 5 with its wacky longer screen).

-Another post from our Q&A series – if you have a question for us, please drop us a note to [email protected] or by filling in the Quick Contact form.
-Why is yell.com / Wikipedia.com / BBC.co.uk / etc always at the top of Google?
-Depends what you class as ‘nearly always top’.
-Anyone can take […]
+Another post from our Q&A series – if you have a question for us, please drop us a note to [email protected] or by filling in the contact form.

 We’ve decided to run a series of short Q&A type posts around web design, search engine optimisation and all such things.
 If you have a question you’d like to ask, please drop us a note either via the quick contact form or to [email protected] So, to kick things off – we’ll go with… If i […]